postwait/esoteric-curio/source/_posts/libmtev-on-the-surface-and-under-the-hood.md

 ### Eventer

 Typical event loop systems run a single loop and allow the programmer to register actions to fire on different types of "activity."
-The libmtev eventer does that, but with considerably sophistication.
+The libmtev eventer does that, but with considerably more sophistication.
 Instead of a single thread running an event loop, the system can exploit multiple cores by running pools of threads, each with their own loop; this pool of threads is an `eventer_pool_t`.
 In addition to the standard pool of event loop threads, one can establish alternative pools (with different concurrency and supervisor parameters).
 It also handles "asynchronous" events by scheduling them into thread pools (called `eventer_jobq_t`).

-Every event callback in the system has a full latency profile tracked in in histograms via libcircmetrics.
+Every event callback in the system has a full latency profile tracked in histograms via libcircmetrics.

 #### Native TLS Support

-The evneter virtualizes the read/write/accept/close operations on file descriptor based events.
+The eventer virtualizes the read/write/accept/close operations on file descriptor based events.
 This provides a simple way of switching a session from plain text to TLS.
 Complete control over the negotiation of the secure session is possible programmatically and via configutation.

 ### Configuration